fpv-iplab/DA-RetinaNet/README.md

 Dataset is available [here](https://iplab.dmi.unict.it/EGO-CH-OBJ-UDA/EGO-CH-OBJ-UDA.zip)

 ### Data Preparation
-If you want to use this code with your dataset arrange the dataset in the format of COCO or PASCAL VOC.
+If you want to use this code with your dataset arrange the dataset in the format of COCO or PASCAL VOC. <br>
 For COCO annotations, inside the script ```uda_train.py``` register your dataset using: <br>

 ```register_coco_instances("dataset_name_soruce_training",{},"path_annotations","path_images")```<br>
 ```register_coco_instances("dataset_name_target_training",{},"path_annotations","path_images")```<br>